Top 10 survival tips

 8) Learn how to navigate

-Research some of the common star constellations that appear above your country and try and memorise which nautical direction they are in each night, and every good survivalist should know how to recognise the north star.
+Research some of the common star constellations that appear above your country and try and memorize which nautical direction they are in each night, every good survivalist should know how to recognize the north star.
 You can use such information to set you out in the right direction from the start, making your time until rescue shorter.

-Always take note of landmarks such as mountains and rivers, and make sure to check your position against them every so often to make sure your still heading in the right direction.
+Always take note of landmarks such as mountains and rivers, and make sure to check your position against them every so often to make sure you’re still heading in the right direction.

 9) If you’ve wrecked, stay put